-Reflective consciousness makes possible multifarious possibilities for the organism.
+Reflective consciousness opens up multifarious possibilities for the organism.
 These include being able to represent invariants of lower level processes and representations, such as number, to represent objects together with their properties, to plan ahead, and many others (Bickhard, 1998; Campbell & Bickhard, 1986).
 It also initiates an ascent through a hierarchy of potential levels of reflection, a hierarchy that is explored both developmentally and culturally (Campbell & Bickhard, 1986).
 Most importantly, the flow of meta-experiencing involved is a differentiating, contentful flow with respect to the qualities and contents of primary experiencing.
-It is a knowing that one is knowing, or that one is seeing red.
+It is a knowing that one is knowing 11, or that one is seeing red.

 Seeing red, in fact, will serve as an illuminating example of how some properties of consciousness commonly assumed to belong together are, according to this model, in fact separate, distinct, and evolved at different times.
-Vision, conceived of as a passive reception, has been the paradigm not only for vision per se, but also for understanding consciousness for over two millennia (Joas, 1993).
+Passive reception has been the paradigm not only for vision per se, but also for understanding consciousness for over two millennia (Joas, 1993).
 It is wrong on both counts.